0x78654C/xTerminal/README.md

                    uninstall -list <filter>         : List installed applications matching filter text. uninstall <application_name>     : Start the uninstaller for an installed application.
                    Example: uninstall "Google Chrome"
+    xup       -- Check for new version of xTerminal and update it.
+Use -h for additional help. xup -e : Enables checking for updates on startup. xup -d : Disables checking for updates on startup. xup -s : Check if auto-update is enabled or disabled. xup -c : Checks for updates and displays the result.

     ---------------------- File System ---------------------
     cat       -- Displays the content of a file.
 Use -h for additional parameters.